Family: Social

 One of the primary functions of the family involves providing a framework for the production and reproduction of persons biologically and socially.
 This can occur through the sharing of material substances (such as food); the giving and receiving of care and nurture (nurture kinship); jural rights and obligations; also moral and sentimental ties.
 Thus, one's experience of one's family shifts over time.

 There are different perspectives of the term 'family', from the perspective of children, the family is a "family of orientation": the family serves to locate children socially and plays a major role in their enculturation and socialization.
 From the point of view of the parent(s), the family is a "family of procreation", the goal of which is to produce, enculturate and socialize children.
 However, producing children is not the only function of the family; in societies with a sexual division of labor, marriage, and the resulting relationship between two people, it is necessary for the formation of an economically productive household.

 C. C. Harris notes that the western conception of a family is ambiguous and confused with the household, as revealed in the different contexts in which the word is used.
 Olivia Harris states this confusion is not accidental, but indicative of the familial ideology of capitalist, western countries that pass social legislation that insists members of a nuclear family should live together, and that those not so related should not live together.
 Despite the ideological and legal pressures, a large percentage of families do not conform to the ideal nuclear family type.
+Powell, Bolzendahl, Geist, and Steelman asked Americans who counts as family among 11 different household structures, and found a wide variety of responses depending on how people defined the family.
+Some respondents had a limited definition of family, only including heterosexual married couples (and their children) as family.
+Others considered that simply the presence of children signified a family.
+A third group required that it "feel and function like a family," regardless of the structure.